I was interning at the University of Tokyo during the summer after the 3rd year of my B. Tech. This was the first time I visited any foreign country.

 I was interning under Prof. Reiji Suda at Suda Lab, Department of Computer Science, Graduate School of Information Science and Technology.
 My project was based on High-Performance Computing, and I am continuing to work on the same after coming back to IIT Hyderabad.

 The IJEP gave an amount of 240,000 yen as the scholarship (excluding flight tickets).
 The scholarship is not provided at once but in three instalments.
 The first one was given after around 20 days of our stay.
 IJEP also took us to a plant of DMG Mori at Nagoya.
 I got to travel on the Shinkansen (bullet train).
 The IJEP were kind to pay for the entire trip to Nagoya.
 Later, we visited TCS (Tata Consultancy Services) Office in Tokyo.
-The IJEP also organised a traditional Japanese Tea ceremony (Green tea with sweets).
+The IJEP also organized a traditional Japanese Tea ceremony (Green tea with sweets).

 I stayed at Fujimi House, Tabata, Tokyo.
 The rent here is cheaper when compared to other Guest Houses and dorms.
 There are many convenient stores in Tokyo to buy things for regular needs.
 Generally, people working in the stores may not know English.
 Thanks to Google translate, I was able to manage most of the time I needed any help.
 Japanese people are very kind; they will patiently try to understand your problem even if they don't understand English.

 The University of Tokyo, Hongo Campus was around 2.5 km away from Tabata.
 Most of the days I took the metro.
-I used to walk till Nishi-Nippori station and took Tokyo Metro Chiyoda line to reach Nezu station.
+I used to walk till Nishi-Nippori station and took the Tokyo Metro Chiyoda line to reach Nezu station.
 The University of Tokyo is a walkable distance from Nezu.
 I had bought a Pasmo card which can be recharged and used while commuting.
 The fare was 170 yen from Nishi-Nippori to Nezu (Actually it costs 165 yen if you use Pasmo card).
-During my stay at Tokyo, I never needed to take any Taxi or Cab.
+During my stay in Tokyo, I never needed to take any Taxi or Cab.
 All of my commutes happened via trains.

 Being a lover of Indian cuisine, I faced difficulty adjusting to Japanese taste.
 Most of the time, I had food at Indian restaurants.
-I didn’t bring anything from India to cook.
+I didn't bring anything from India to cook.
 (If you are a vegetarian, I would suggest bringing some ingredients that you can cook here.
 It will save you money.)
 The food was a little costly.
 It was not difficult to find Indian restaurants in Tokyo.
 For breakfasts, I used to eat bread (bought from one of the convenient stores).
 Sometimes I used to eat at Subway inside the campus for lunch.
 For dinner, I used to eat at Indian restaurants.
 I also had Japanese curry rice at CoCo curry sometimes.
-I also ate sushi, ramen and miso soup during my stay at Tokyo.
+I also ate sushi, ramen and miso soup during my stay in Tokyo.

 There are many places to see in Tokyo.
 I spent most of my weekends travelling and visiting sites.
 Some of the places I visited are Tokyo Tower, Tokyo Skytree, Enoshima Island, Zōjō-ji (Buddhist temple near Tokyo Tower), Meiji Jingu (Shinto shrine dedicated to Emperor Meiji), Nokogiriyama (If you like nature and quiet place, this is one of the places to visit.), Inokashira Park, Yoyogi Park, Ueno zoo, Kahaku (National Museum of Nature and Science), Omiya Railway Museum, Omiya Bonsai Museum.
 For shopping, there are Don Quijote stores at Shibuya and Shinjuku.
 Shibuya has the busiest crossing in Japan.
 There is a bronze statue of Hachiko at Shibuya.
 Akihabara is a great place for buying electronics.